MackCesar/mackcesar/README.md

-# 👋 Hi there!
+# 👋 Hi!
 I'm Mack C

-Welcome to my GitHub profile!
-I'm a passionate Data Professional with a diverse skill set in data engineering, machine learning, analytics, and web development.
+About me: I'm a passionate Data Professional with a diverse skill set in data engineering, machine learning, analytics, and web development.
 Here’s a glimpse of what I do:

 ## 🚀 About Me